dhis2/design-system/organisms/data-table.md

 ##### What are fixed columns?

 Columns in a data table that remain in view when a table horizontally scrolls.
-In the above example the first two columns are fixed and the rest of the table scrolls horizontally.
+In the above example, the first two columns are fixed and the rest of the table scrolls horizontally.

 ##### When to use fixed columns?